OlympusDAO/olympus-protocol-metrics-subgraph/docs/client-release.md

 Do not commit `.npmrc` files with tokens. `apps/client/.npmrc.local` is gitignored and should only exist during the short login windows above.
-Prefer trusted publishing configured with stage-only permissions for CI, and keep package-level direct token publishing disabled.
+Prefer trusted publishing configured with stage-only permissions for CI if provenance is required; npm trusted publishing generates provenance automatically for supported CI providers without the local `--provenance` flag.
+Keep package-level direct token publishing disabled.